-- ${f i}\,$ Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below).
+- i Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).

-ACCESSIBILITY

-Good
+ACCESSIBILITY Good \$

-- Data is available online with an open licence - Data is available in machine-processable, structured form (e.g. CSV format instead of an image scan of a table)

-Data is linked to other data, to provide context (e.g. employee ID is linked to employee name or species name is linked to genus)

-- X Data is available in a non-proprietary format (e.g. CSV, XML) - X Data is described using open standards (e.g. RDF, SPARQL) and persistent identifiers (URIs or DOIs)
+- ✓ Data is available online with an open licence - ✓ Data is available in machine-processable, structured form (e.g. CSV format instead of an image scan of a table) - ✓ Data is linked to other data, to provide context (e.g. employee ID is linked to employee name or species name is linked to genus) - X Data is available in a non-proprietary format (e.g. CSV, XML) - X Data is described using open standards (e.g. RDF, SPARQL) and persistent identifiers (URIs or DOIs)